Walker Park - St. Clare Street in Birtle

 Town Square - Corner of 7th and Main Street Birtle

-This park is the perfect place for community gatherings or just to stop and visit with friends you meet up with on Main Street.
-It was created to beautify the property when an old building was removed.
-The horses were added in recognition of Birtle as the "Heavy Horse Capital".
+This small park is the perfect place for community gatherings, or just to stop and visit with friends on Main Street.
+It was created to beautify the property after the removal of an old building.
+The horses were added in recognition of Birtle as the "Heavy Horse Capital."

 Birtle Riverside Park

-This park is the pride of the community.
-It is home to a welcoming picnic area with open grass, shade trees, fire pits, picnic tables and a "cook shack” and washrooms.
-Also within the park is the campground, fish ladder and Birdtail River and the beach which is accessible from the campground and picnic area by foot across a bridge.
+This park is the pride of the community!
+It's home to a welcoming picnic area with open grass, shady trees, fire pits and a cook shack.
+Also within the park is the campground, fish ladder and the Birdtail River.
+The Birtle Beach and public washrooms are accessible from the campground and picnic area by foot.

 History

-Tommy Copeland, the son of an English gardener, came to Canada in 1888 with his parents.
-On his arrival, he would not have guessed he would one day donate acres of land to the Town of Birtle to create Birtle Riverside Park- the jewel of the town.
+Tommy Copeland, the son of an English gardener, came to Canada with his parents in 1888.
+He would one day donate acres of land to the Town of Birtle to create Birtle Riverside Park - the jewel of the town.

-Tommy Copeland had a vision of what the park could be.
-He saw the foot bridge and traffic bridge be installed and the tennis courts established.
-While on council in 1931, Mr. Copeland instigated the rebuilding of the dam and spent many hours in the 30's and 40's to beautify and develop the park.
+Tommy Copeland had a vision of what the park could become.
+He oversaw the installation of the bridges and the tennis courts.
+While sitting on Council in 1931, Mr. Copeland initiated the rebuilding of the dam and spent countless hours in the 30's and 40's beautifying and developing the park.

-We are fortunate that Tommy Copeland had the vision and dedication to create the park, and thankful for all those that ensure we can continue to enjoy it to this day.
+Residents of Prairie View Municipality and surrounding locales are fortunate that Tommy Copeland had the vision and dedication to create the park, and we're thankful to everyone who works to ensure that we can continue to enjoy everything it has to offer!

 Miniota Memory Garden

 The Miniota Memory Garden is located on North Railway Avenue in Miniota.
-In 2003 the LUD of Miniota committee started the project with the assistance of municipal grants.
+In 2003, the LUD of Miniota started the project with the assistance of municipal grants.
 The project was completed with funds from the Home Town Grant.
-The garden features a gazebo with plaques in memory of loved ones and provides a picturesque green space in the community.
+The garden features a gazebo with memorial plaques of our loved ones, and provides a picturesque green space in the community.